mbendana/ADConnect/ExportCustomRules/README.md

 $targetComputerName = ""

-Since the script uses the Test-NetConnection cmdlet, it is recommended to run it with PowerShell version 4 and above or Windows Server 2012 R2.
+Since the script uses the Test-NetConnection cmdlet to test connectivity with the target server, it is recommended to run it with PowerShell version 4 and above or Windows Server 2012 R2.

 PowerShell Remoting WinRM port 5985 has to be open on the target server for the script to complete successfully.